-TIP: It's important for the risk identification and assessment process that you don't factor in current actions you're taking to manage risk from farming and growing activities.
-Focus on the risks that would occur as a result of the activity if you did not take steps to manage these risks.
+TIP: It's important for the risk identification and assessment process that you don't factor in current actions you're taking to manage risks from farming/growing activities.
+Identify/assess risk arising only from the activity itself and how that may interact with inherent vulnerabilities and CCCV.